 The data provided aims to clarify the type of reboots that occur.
 To achieve that, these reboots will be classified as either normal or abnormal.
 When we talk of normal restarts, this refers to restarts that go through the normal Windows shutdown processes such as Windows update installations.

 And when we talk about abnormal restarts, this refers to those that don’t follow normal Windows shutdown processes.
-Because abnormal restarts can be potentially problematic they need to be looked into further.
+Because abnormal restarts can be problematic they need to be looked into further.
 There are three categories of them:

 - Long power button press: Occurs when you hold down the power button to force a restart.
 This type happens less frequently than blue screens.